-As the buzz surrounding Crazy Rich Asians continues to build leading up to the film’s premiere on August 15, The Knot takes a look at all the movie weddings that had us sobbing, laughing, and most importantly, dropping our jaws over the sheer extravagance.
+It was a big year for romantic comedies featuring weddings considering the monumental success of Crazy Rich Asians.
+The Knot takes a look at all the movie weddings that had us sobbing, laughing, and most importantly, dropping our jaws over the sheer extravagance.
 From Carrie and Big’s would-be first wedding in Sex and the City to the tradition-infused ceremony in comedy classic My Big Fat Greek Wedding, here are the 10 most elaborate on-screen weddings of all time.

 Father of the Bride, 1991

 The bride and the groom aren’t the only people who matter at any given wedding.
 Quite the contrary, in fact.
 And if all weddings go the way of the 1991 cult classic Father of the Bride, the, well, father of the bride, would get a lot more time in the spotlight given just how stressful his job is (read: giving away his daughter).
 Steve Martin plays George Banks, the owner of a successful athletic shoe company, who is shocked when his beloved daughter Annie (Kimberly Williams) returns from studying abroad to announce that she is engaged to Bryan McKenzie (George Newbern), whom she met in Europe.
 George has a hard time letting his little girl go, and shenanigans ensue as he attempts to put a stop to the wedding.
 But luckily for all of us, he was unsuccessful, and the gorgeous, totally-90s ceremony is allowed to go forth.

 Sweet Home Alabama, 2002